JetBrains MPS

 JetBrains MPS (Meta Programming System) is a language workbench developed by JetBrains.
 MPS is a tool to design domain-specific languages (DSL).
 It uses projectional editing which allows users to overcome the limits of language parsers, and build DSL editors, such as ones with tables and diagrams.

-It implements language-oriented programming.
+It supports language-oriented programming.
 MPS is an environment for language definition, a language workbench, and integrated development environment (IDE) for such languages.

 Composable languages

-Developers from different domains can benefit from domain-specific language extensions in general-purpose programming languages.
-For example, Java developers working with financial applications might benefit from built-in support of monetary values.
-Traditional text-based languages are subject to text ambiguity problems which makes such extensions problematic.
+While domain-specific language extensions can often be useful in general-purpose programming languages, their text-based nature means that adding domain-specific language extensions can lead to ambiguity in text-based syntax.
+MPS avoids this grammatical ambiguity by working with the abstract syntax tree directly.
+In order to edit this tree, a text-like projectional editor is used.

-MPS supports composable language definitions.
-This means that languages can be extended, and embedded, and these extensions can be used, and will work, in the same program in MPS.
-For example, if Java is extended with a better syntax for collections and then again extended with a better syntax for dates, these extensions will work well together.
+Because MPS directly uses the abstract syntax tree, MPS supports composable language definitions.
+This means that languages can be extended, and embedded, and these extensions can be used in the same program in MPS and will not conflict.

-MPS solves grammar ambiguity issues by working with the abstract syntax tree directly.
-In order to edit such a tree, a text-like projectional editor is used.